mkbabb/parse-that/docs/tranches/B/PROGRESS.md

 ## Next executable boundary

-1. P1/P2/P3 are complete at `69f72f7`/`c3d42d4`/`43d7d4a`.
-Do not rerun,
+1. Preserve P4 at owner audit `270feca` and corrected jury A1 manifest
-   rename or recombine their killed families.
+   `3297c808…`.
+Do not reinterpret Sol's unimplemented designs, Luna's losing F1/F2/F3 rows, or the handwritten CSS reader as a candidate.
-2. P4 begins with independent, isolated architecture and executable prototype receipts.
-Each must challenge the exact P3 call-tree bound and name at least three mechanisms that are not renamed killed families.
+2. The sole isolated Luna P5-EUW preflight is task `019fb16a-09d7-7d80-ae5f-3d894e25855d`.
+Do not edit owner source or prototypes while it runs.
+Consume only its completed sealed packet plus a fresh-Sol adjudication.
+Phase zero is the public raw-parser ABI/taxonomy assay; a wrapper, dual executor, fallback, changed mismatch return, or new public surface kills EUW before timing.
-3. Compare complete state, value, immutable result, failures, diagnostics-on recovery, UTF-16 spans, cold/build-first and alternating shapes against live M2 `jsonParser` and a Value-owned full-CSS-shaped grammar.
-Do not bootstrap unless every raw point already clears 10×.
+3. If phase zero passes, run only the scale-4 live-M2-JSON alternating immutable-result cell across seven fresh paired processes.
+Every raw point and the exact-bootstrap 95% lower bound must be `>=10x`; stop on the first miss.
-4. A fresh Sol adjudication must agglomerate the independent receipts before any owner prototype is adopted.
-Product source, formation cleans, candidate packing, API changes and release remain blocked.
+4. Only a green fatal cell may open scale 4/33 complete state, value, result, failures, diagnostics-on recovery, UTF-16, allocation, IC, deopt and GC, plus one real Value-owned combinator CSS vertical with proved nonzero EUW activity.
+A handwritten body or scanner-shaped plane is fatal.
-5. Preserve scalar rollback, diagnostics-toggle-invariant recovery, exact UTF-16 slots/spans, typed nesting, run isolation and consumer projection.
+5. Full CSS, formation Clean A/B, production freeze, candidate packing, API changes, Value/JSON consumption, release and BBNF remain blocked.
-   Admit no compiler/table, tokenizer/scanner, VM, event tape, compatibility layer, default memo, `/utils` alias or second runtime.
+   Preserve scalar rollback, diagnostics-toggle-invariant recovery, exact UTF-16 slots/spans, typed nesting, run isolation and consumer projection.

 `FINAL.md` remains an open gate ledger.
 Tranche B is not closeable.